JustinLove/alchemy_tutor/readme.md

 ### What might change during beta?

-The goal at this point is primarly backgrounds, paintovers, and effects.
+The main goals at this point are a few more graphical touchups, bug fixes, and addressing major mod compatibility issues.
 Testing and feedback may still require other changes; I'll try to keep them save-in-progress compatible where possible.

 ### What kind of feedback am I looking for?